ThatOneCoder/AHK/README.md

 You can use AutoHotkey to:

-..*Automate almost anything by sending keystrokes and mouse clicks.
+* Automate almost anything by sending keystrokes and mouse clicks.
-..*You can write a mouse or keyboard macro by hand or a macro recorder.
+* You can write a mouse or keyboard macro by hand or a macro recorder.
 * Remap keys and buttons on your keyboard, joystick, and mouse.
 * Create hotkeys for keyboard, joystick, and mouse.
 * Essentially any key, button or combination can become a hotkey.